Sigil-Ebook/PageEdit/README.md

 `cd bin`<br>
 `PageEdit.exe \FULL_PATH_TO_AN_XHTML_FILE_IN_AN_UNZIPPED_EPUB\FILENAME.xhtml`

-Use `nmake deploy` to package PageEdit as a zip archive (in a newly created 'deploy' folder in the build folder)
+Use `nmake deployzip` to package PageEdit as a zip archive (in a newly created 'deploy' folder in the build folder)

 Use `nmake deployinstaller` to package PageEdit and all of its dependencies into an Inno Setup installer (must have InnoSetup installed and on the PATH for this to work).

-__NOTE__: if you configure PageEdit with the -DDEPLOY_SFX=1 cmake option before compiling, 'nmake deploy` will attempt to create a 7-Zip self-extracting archive.
+__NOTE__: if you configure PageEdit with the -DDEPLOY_SFX=1 cmake option before compiling, 'nmake deployzip` will attempt to create a 7-Zip self-extracting archive.
 So naturally, make sure 7-Zip is installed before trying to use it.

 __NOTE__: as of this writing, the Official PageEdit release are built using Qt6.7.2